 *real name not used

 The Stewart family could have been homeless.

 The Stewarts, a family of five- mother Shelley, father Jim and three children under the age of 7 (Emily, Tommy and Nick) - came to Burlington County from another state to seek better job opportunities.
 They stayed briefly with relatives but were asked to leave due to overcrowding.
 The Stewarts ended up in a motel and used up what little money they had left.
-Jim had just secured a job but was waiting for his first pay when they contacted Catholic Charities Emergency and Community Services.
+Jim had just secured a job but was waiting for his first pay when they contacted Catholic Charities Community Services.